 BTW, just because it says “Nano” in the title is just a coincidence, as far as I know.

-Once you've setup your username and password, in the Ubuntu desktop, do the following:
+Once you’ve setup and logged into the desktop with your username and password, proceed to the next step.

 - Click the settings (gear) icon in the upper right corner of the desktop